 So I started out trying to make a modified version of the small cardboard boxes I get the Maggie’s Monthly Micro Minis in.

 I knew it was going to take me several tries to figure out a proper pattern, so I started out with printer paper.
 It’s not going to hold up anywhere near as well, but it will give me a rough shape that I can tweak without feeling bad for wasting cardstock.

-I started out by creating a rectangle that was a added a quarter inch larger on all sides than the magnet.
+I started out by creating a rectangle that was a quarter-inch larger on all sides than the magnet.
 I’m using these boxes primarily to prevent damage to the magnet, so I want to keep them close to the same size.
 (Plus it will cut down on the amount of padding needed.)